Yoyito3D1/SCE-Boxing-Equipment-Store/README.md

 ## 🛠️ Technologies
 - React.js for the frontend
 - React Router for navigation.
-- CSS Modules for styling.
+- CSS Modules for styling
 - Context API for state management
 - Node.js and npm for project setup